In Oracle vs. Google retrial, lawyers make final pitches to jury

-In a retrial in federal court in San Francisco, Oracle Corp has claimed Google's Android smartphone operating system violated its copyright on parts of Java, a development platform.
+In a retrial at U.S. District Court in San Francisco, Oracle Corp has claimed Google's Android smartphone operating system violated its copyright on parts of Java, a development platform.
 Alphabet Inc's Google unit said it should be able to use Java without paying a fee under the fair-use provision of copyright law.

 A trial in 2012 ended in a deadlocked jury, and if the current jury rules against Google on fair use, then it would consider Oracle's request for about $9 billion in damages.